wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 Notable changes on iOS:

-- Added `PowerAuthCoreData` object to `PowerAuthCore` module to reduce sensitive data leaking into memory.
+- Added the `PowerAuthCoreData` object to `PowerAuthCore` module to enhance in-memory management of sensitive data.

 ### API changes